-Natalí Barros Zulaica is a Junior Group Leader in Connectomics within the Simulation Neuroscience Division.
+Natalí Barros Zulaica is a Junior Group Leader within the Simulation Neuroscience Division.

 Natali is leading an upcoming project and she also works on electrical single cell models, synaptic models and on circuit building.